Charles Fazzino: Special event commissions

-Charles Fazzino with POTUS Joe Biden, FLOTUS Dr. Jill Biden, and Marines at the Annual Toys for Tots Sorting Ceremony in Washington, DC.
+Charles Fazzino with POTUS Joe Biden, First Lady Jill Biden, and Marines at the Annual Toys for Tots Sorting Ceremony in Washington, DC.

-In 2022, Fazzino commissioned by the United States Marin Corps Reserve's Toys for Tots program to create their 75th Anniversary Commemorative art.
+In 2022, Fazzino commissioned by the United States Marine Corps Reserve's Toys for Tots program to create their 75th Anniversary Commemorative art.
 Secretary of the Navy Carlos Del Toro unveiled Charles Fazzino's official artwork for the 75th anniversary of the US Corps.
 Reserve Toys for Tots in 2022.
 The artwork was mounted on Toys for Tots donation boxes during the 2022 holiday season.

-On December 12, 2022, Charles Fazzino participated in the FLOTUS Dr. Jill Biden’s Toys for Tots Annual Sorting Event with POTUS Joe Biden.
+On December 12, 2022, Charles Fazzino participated in the First Lady Jill Biden’s Toys for Tots Annual Sorting Event with POTUS Joe Biden.
 On December 13, Fazzino attended a Soft Ribbon Cutting Ceremony for the Toys for Tots Wall at The Pentagon, where his Official Toys for Tot’s 75th Anniversary artwork was permanently mounted.
 Secretary of the Navy Carlos Del Toro and Lieutenant General David G. Bellon awarded Fazzino the Department of the Navy’s Superior Public Service Medal at the end of the ceremony.